 Join us – on January 13th, 2019, for the Fast Track to your next job – 5 day course.
 For those lucky enough to be a part of it (there is limited space for only 8 per course), then a welcoming environment shared by others in a similar situation awaits.

-Welcome Group Consulting, with over 17 years experience of operations management & recruitment, has now devised a course that offers employability, culture, networking events and career coaching.
-With a focus on culture and employability, understanding the ‘why’ is almost as important as understanding the ho two communicate.
+The Welcome Group, with over 17 years experience of operations management & recruitment, has now devised a course that offers employability, culture, networking events and career coaching.
+With a focus on culture and employability, understanding the ‘why’ is almost as important as understanding the how to communicate.

 Naturally, you will meet others in the same situation as yourself.
 Perhaps new to Denmark, perhaps not.
-But all will have atleast some things in common – an underlying feeling of not quite belonging and desire to help others.
+But all will have atleast some things in common.

 I have been there myself and that is maybe also why I am cardinal in collecting the best in the branch, offering the best of the best to those that are new to Denmark.

-Welcome Group Consulting was founded by Karey-Anne who recognised the challenges expatriates experienced in settling into a new country dominated by unspoken rules.
-Welcome Group Consulting is a full-service relocation & integration company founded to address not only the practicalities of relocating but also the issues related to Integration, that often occur after the physical move.
+The Welcome Group is a full-service relocation & integration company founded to address not only the practicalities of relocating but also the issues related to Integration, that often occur after the physical move.
 Our mission is to change the way we integrate and raise the quality of life, one person at a time.
 We proudly support sports and networking events designed to help establish links to the local community.